alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-25-being-muslim-is-to-follow-quran-sunnah.md

 ---
+date: 2020-07-25
+group1: true
+hijri: Dhul-Hijjah 4, 1441
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: The duty of a Muslim is to follow the teachings of the Qur'an and Sunnah
 source: Fatawa al-Lajnah ad-Daimah no. 4161
-category: [manhaj]
-hijri: Dhul-Hijjah 4, 1441
-date: 2020-07-25
-lang: en
-group1: true
 summary: The duty of every Muslim is to adhere to what came in the Book of Allah and the Sunnah of His Messenger in words, deeds, and beliefs.
+title: The duty of a Muslim is to follow the teachings of the Qur'an and Sunnah
 ---

 ### Question: